ocadotechnology/kube-e2etestapp/README.md

 This application tests the features of Kubernetes periodically in order to collect data and highlight symptoms of underlying issues.

-In addition, performance metrics are captured by each runner using statsd to measure the effectiveness of our setup and help highlight problems with it.
-The file [`e2etests.yaml`](e2etests.yaml) provides yaml for deploying this to Kubernetes including RBAC permissions and statsd configuration.
+Performance metrics are captured by each test using statsd to measure the effectiveness of the cluster and help highlight problems with it.
+See [Kubernetes Manifests](#kubernetes-manifests) for detail on how to deploy this.

 ## Configuration
 The following environment variables can be used to configure the e2etest container.